KSD-CO/rule-engine-postgres/docs/INSTALLATION.md

 -- Connect to your database
 sudo -u postgres psql -d your_database

+-- IMPORTANT: Install pgcrypto first (required for v1.6.0+) CREATE EXTENSION IF NOT EXISTS pgcrypto;

--- Create the extension
+-- Create the rule engine extension
 CREATE EXTENSION IF NOT EXISTS rule_engine_postgre_extensions;

--- Verify
+-- Verify installation
 SELECT rule_engine_version();
 ```

+**Note:** Starting from v1.6.0, the `pgcrypto` extension is required for credential encryption in External Data Sources.
+Always install `pgcrypto` before installing the rule engine extension.

 ---